-- All ordinary shares and protected ordinary shares, options, warrants, exercise prices, per share data and loss per share amounts have been adjusted retroactively for all periods presented in these financial statements to reflect the 1-for 6.69 reverse share split approved by the Company's board of directors and the Company's shareholders.
+- All ordinary shares and protected ordinary shares, options, warrants, exercise prices, per share data and loss per share amounts have been adjusted retroactively for all periods presented in these financial statements to reflect the 1-for 6.69 reverse share split approved by the Company's board of directors and the Company's shareholders, that would become effective upon the closing of an IPO contemplated by the Company.
 See note 14. - Ordinary shares and protected ordinary shares